uwcirg/patient-summary/README.md

 A public [SMART<sup>&reg;</sup> App Launcher](https://launch.smarthealthit.org/index.html) is available for sandbox tesing of SMART on FHIR apps with synthetic data.

 #### Launch for SMART App Launcher

+1. Make sure Node and NPM package manager have been installed
+2. Run `npm install` to install all dependencies
+3. Run `npm start` to install dependencies
-Navigate to the public SMART<sup>&reg;</sup> App Launcher and choose the "Provider EHR Launch" Launch Type.
-Uncheck "Simulate launch within the EHR user interface".
+4. Navigate to the public SMART<sup>&reg;</sup> App Launcher and choose the "Provider EHR Launch" Launch Type. **Uncheck** "Simulate launch within the EHR user interface".
 Leave all other options unselected.
 Paste the launch URL, e.g. `http://localhost:3000/launch.html` into the "App Launch URL" box at the bottom of the SMART<sup>&reg;</sup> App Launcher page.
-Select "Launch App!" which will bring up a patient selector widget before the *ASBI Intervention App* is launched.
+Select "Launch App!" which will bring up a patient selector widget before the app is launched.